Homeless Response and Support

 Introduction

 The City of Palo Alto aligns its homelessness response with the Santa Clara County Community Plan to End Homelessness 2020-2025, which the City endorsed in August 2021.
-Since then, the City has pursued a variety of initiatives to better support housing stability including: strengthening renter protections, enabling safe parking programs, permitting and beginning construction of the interim Homekey shelter, and supporting affordable housing developments such as Wilton Court Apartments, 231 Grant Ave, Mitchell Park Place, and development on City-owned properties such as Lot T downtown and 340 Portage Ave.
+Since then, the City has pursued a variety of initiatives to better support housing stability including: strengthening renter protections, expanding safe parking programs, permitting and beginning construction of the interim Homekey shelter, and supporting affordable housing developments such as Wilton Court Apartments, 231 Grant Ave, Mitchell Park Place, and development on City-owned properties such as Lot T downtown and 340 Portage Ave.
 On an ongoing basis, the City also responds to resident and business concerns associated with the impacts of homelessness throughout Palo Alto, with a focus on service referrals and enforcement of existing laws.

 The three pillars of the County Plan are to 1) Address the root causes of homelessness; 2) Improve the quality of life for unsheltered individuals and create healthy neighborhoods for all; and 3) Expand homelessness prevention and housing programs.
 Since endorsing the County Plan, the City has taken significant steps to advance the Plan’s housing and homelessness strategies.